NAT GAS (New Alternative Transportation to Give Americans Solutions) Act.

 self-enriching trifecta,” Clean Energy Fuels (CEF) Corp., President and CEO, Andrew Littlefair.

-biography on the CEF website, is also the Immediate Past Chair of Natural Gas Vehicles of America (NGVA).
+Immediate Past Chair of Natural Gas Vehicles of America (NGVA).
 NGVA, which works in concert with CEF.
 As I revealed in an April article, NGVA is the suspected author of the NAT GAS Act.

 BP Capital and CEF.